Best Of20 min read

 • 3-user minimum is a real barrier for solo agents

-• Can get expensive as your team grows
+• Gets pricey as your team grows

 8. Nimble — Best for Social Selling and Relationship Intelligence